How to Stream from iPad to TV Free — No Apple TV

 Both your iPad and your TV (or streaming device like Chromecast, Roku, or Fire TV Stick) must be on the same Wi-Fi network.
 When you open CastBrowser, it automatically scans your local network and discovers all available casting devices.

-Open CastBrowser on your iPad and navigate to any website with video content.
+Open CastBrowser on your iPad and navigate to a compatible website with video content.
 The built-in browser works just like Safari — type a URL or search for what you want to watch.
 CastBrowser's auto video detection recognizes 20+ formats including HLS, DASH, MP4, MKV, and WebM.
-It even picks up live streams.
+It can also detect many live streams.

 Cast the Video to Your TV